 Welcome to The West of England and South Wales Women’s History Network.
 See below for news of our latest events.

 The Network was set up to encourage research and interest in women’s and gender history both among academics and the wider community.
-We hold events, including an annual conference, workshops, film showings and visits to archives throughout the year in different venues around the region.
+We hold events, including an annual conference, workshops, film showings and visits to archives throughout the yearon zoom and in different venues around the region.

 NEWS